TrishnaSaikia/TrishnaSaikia.github.io/_pages/about.md

 ---
 {% include base_path %}

 I am a PMRF doctoral scholar with the department of Computer Science and Engineering at Indian Institute of Technology (IIT) Indore.
-Currently pursuing research under supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) on Adversarial Attacks and Defences on Deep Learning models.
-When I’m not into tech, I like to immerse myself in the magical world of books.
-To know more about me checkout my [GitHub](https://github.com/AnupKumarGupta) profile.
-If you think, we have something in common, do ping me!
+Currently pursuing research under supervision of [Dr. Puneet Gupta](https://www.iiti.ac.in/people/~puneet/) on Remote Photoplethysmography (rPPG) and its applications.
+I am also familiar with Image Processing, Biometric related area which will help me to formulate more viable research problem.
+Since my background is Computer Science and Engineering; hence, the programming skills and mathematical analysis of research problem is inculcated in my habit.
+As a long-term career objective, I would like to improve my research problem solving ability and also, I will try to solve such research problems which is helpful for the society.

 Education
 =========
 * **Ph.D.**:  Computer Science and Engineering, [Indian Institute of Technology Indore](http://cse.iiti.ac.in/), [Aug.
-2021 onwards]
+2022 onwards]
-* **M.S.
-(Research)**:  Computer Science and Engineering, [Indian Institute of Technology Indore](http://cse.iiti.ac.in/), GPA: (10/10), [Aug.
-2019 - July 2021]
+* **M.Tech.**:  Computer Science and Engineering, [National Institute of Technology Jamshedpur](http://cse.iiti.ac.in/), GPA: (9.18/10), [Aug.
+2020 - July 2022]
-* **B.Tech**: Computer Science and Engineering, [Dr. A.P.J.
-Abdul Kalam Technical University](https://aktu.ac.in/), Percentage: 78.42%, [Aug.
+* **B.Tech**: Computer Science and Engineering, [Gauhati University Institte of Science and Technology](https://aktu.ac.in/), CPI: (9.02/10), [Aug.
 2013 - July 2017]

 Experience